Policy and Procedure Name:

 all jurisdiction, coverage, and compensability elements are met and the claim

-all attempts to secure a condition has been exhausted.
+all attempts to secure a condition have been exhausted.

 independent medical exam, but an exam does not extend the 28-day time frame to

-issue a decision as required by law, except for OD claims that statuatorily require
+issue a decision as required by law, except for OD claims that statutorily

-an exam prior to determination.
-Claims services staff must refer to the Occupational
+require an exam prior to determination.
+Claims Services staff may refer to the Occupational

 Disease Claims policy and procedure for additional information.